ericnograles/chain-reaction.web/readme.md

 This is the web project of the [Chain Reaction](https://github.com/ericnograles/chain-reaction) multi-platform sample project.

-The goal of this project was to create as minimal of a web baseline as possible nothing but [React](https://facebook.github.io/react/), [Webpack](https://webpack.github.io/), and [Babel](https://babeljs.io/)
+The goal of this project was to create as minimal of a web baseline as possible, using nothing but [React](https://facebook.github.io/react/), [Webpack](https://webpack.github.io/), and [Babel](https://babeljs.io/)

 ## Installation